 When a company enters insolvency, the actions of directors are investigated by the insolvency practitioner (IP) to establish the cause of the company’s decline.
 If any incidences of director misconduct or wrongful trading are found, directors face serious sanctions and fines.

 Essentially, the investigator will want to know that directors prioritised the interests of creditors – in other words, that they did not engage in activity which could have worsened the position of outstanding creditors as soon as it was known the company was insolvent.

 They will also look for instances where creditor interests were overlooked or ignored, such as if a loan with a personal guarantee attached to it was repaid in preference to other creditors.

 Penalties for misconduct or wrongful trading include disqualification as a director for 2-15 years, financial penalties, personal liability for the company’s debts, and in cases of fraud, potentially a prison sentence.

 A director of an insolvent company can become director of another company as long as they haven’t been disqualified or found guilty of any offence.

 Directors who worked under a contract of employment at their company as well as being director, may be able to claim redundancy pay and other statutory entitlements, including unpaid wages and holiday pay.
 Eligibility criteria include working for a minimum of 16 hours per week in the business, and being paid via PAYE.

-If your company is approaching insolvency or is already in that position, it’s a worrying situation for you as a director.
+If your company is insolvent, or you are worried it is heading that way, it’s a worrying situation for you as a director.
 Begbies Traynor can help you deal with the insolvency, offering options for business rescue where appropriate.
 Please contact one of our expert team for more information – we operate a broad network of offices around the country, and can offer you a free same-day consultation.